material-components/material-components-web/packages/mdc-drawer/README.md

 </body>
 ```

-> The `mdc-drawer-scrim` next sibling element protects the app's UI from interactions while the drawer is open.
+> The `mdc-drawer-scrim` next sibling element is **required**, to protect the app's UI from interactions while the modal drawer is open.

 ## Style Customization